Adaptive Frameworks

 In reality, their primary contribution was attending four meetings per year, re-sharing our stories on social media, and writing annual checks.
 We were essentially paying premium prices for boardroom influencers while struggling with the exact challenges these individuals had mastered in their careers.

-The traditional model also fails to recognize that board members' most valuable contributions often happen outside formal meetings.
+It also fails to recognize that board members' most valuable contributions often happen outside formal meetings.
 A five-minute phone call to the right contact can solve problems that committees might debate for months.
 A brief email introduction can open doors that formal proposals cannot.
-Additionally, they often have access to connections with expertise, talent.
-All they need is a clearly scoped project to invite people to join.
+And board members often have access to connections with expertise and talent -- all they need is a clearly scoped project to invite people to join.

 Four-step board engagement framework